What Is Phishing? How to Spot and Avoid Scams in 2026

 Contact Financial Institutions

-If you entered payment information, call your bank immediately to freeze accounts and dispute unauthorized transactions.
+If financial details were entered, call your bank immediately to freeze accounts and dispute unauthorized transactions.
+Report to all three credit bureaus if your Social Security number was exposed.

-Disconnect from your network and run a complete malware scan before reconnecting.
-Use updated antivirus software.
+Disconnect from your network and run a full malware scan before reconnecting.
+If you downloaded an attachment, assume compromise until the scan confirms otherwise.

-For business accounts, immediately notify your IT team or security provider to check for lateral movement and contain the breach.
+For business accounts, notify your IT team or managed security provider immediately.
+They must check for lateral movement, unauthorized access, and evidence of data exfiltration.

 Tax Season Phishing Alert